Project Name: Blueberries for Blue Lakes Pilot Project

 - Homeowners were contacted 1-2 months after the planting to make sure they had no questions or problems.

 What We Learned:

-3. Being very clear about the service you will provide is important; otherwise you may find that a homeowner expects more gardening help than you are willing to supply.
+- Being very clear about the service you will provide is important; otherwise, you may find that a homeowner expects more gardening help than you are willing to supply.

-4. Knowledge about invasive plants was an asset.
-We were able to address a concern that involved identification and removal of a plant for which the blueberry plant replaced.
+- Knowledge about invasive plants was an asset.
+We were able to address a concern that involved the identification and removal of a plant that the blueberry plant replaced.

-5. Blueberry bushes thrive in acidic soils.
-Because we used native bushes and cultivars that do well in Zone 3, and soil amendment that had pH lowering elements, we did not test the soil ahead of time.
+- Blueberry bushes thrive in acidic soils.
+Because we used native bushes and cultivars that do well in Zone 3, and soil amendment that had pH-lowering elements, we did not test the soil ahead of time.
 Soil testing kits are available at Agway stores.
 Soil samples could also be obtained before Planting Day and sent to UVM for testing if you wish.

-6. We did not provide pine mulch or pine needles for a pH-lowering mulch.
+- We did not provide pine mulch or pine needles for pH-lowering mulch.
 Homeowners should be made aware of this need at the outset.

-Vermont Conservation District – Dayna Cole, District Manager Orleans County, firstname.lastname@example.org provides guidance and how-to for homeowners wishing to develop a lakeshore buffer; offers native plants, bare root, at 20% of cost (Orleans County only).
+- Vermont Conservation District – Dayna Cole, District Manager Orleans County, email@example.com guidance and how-to for homeowners wishing to develop a lakeshore buffer; offers native plants, bare-root, at 20% of the cost (Orleans County only).

 - Boyscouts of America – a local troop can be contacted for help in planting.

 Download the Seymour Lake Pilot project sheet as a PDF.